michaelmungaimaina/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

     Directory: 0x05-pointers_arrays_strings
     File: 3-puts.c

-4. I can only go one way.
-I've not got a reverse gear mandatory
+#TASK 4.
+I can only go one way.
+I've not got a reverse gear
+mandatory

 Write a function that prints a string, in reverse, followed by a new line.